DotAdrien/Notes/Web/Sql.md

 HTTP headers can carry user input, which might be used in SQL queries on the server side. user-agent injectionIf these inputs are not sanitised, it can lead to SQL injection.
 The technique involves manipulating HTTP headers (like User-Agent, Referer, or X-Forwarded-For) to inject SQL commands.
 The server might log these headers or use them in SQL queries.
 For example, a malicious User-Agent header would look like User-Agent: ' OR 1=1; --.
 If the server includes the User-Agent header in an SQL query without sanitising it, it can result in SQL injection.

+Pentesters

+Exploiting Database-Specific Features: Different database management systems (DBMS) have unique features and syntax.
+A pentester should understand the specifics of the target DBMS (e.g., MySQL, PostgreSQL, Oracle, MSSQL) to exploit these features effectively.
+For instance, MSSQL supports the xp_cmdshell command, which can be used to execute system commands.
+Leveraging Error Messages: Exploit verbose error messages to gain insights into the database schema and structure.
+Error-based SQL injection involves provoking the application to generate error messages that reveal useful information.
+For example, using 1' AND 1=CONVERT(int, (SELECT @@version)) -- can generate errors that leak version information.
+Bypassing WAF and Filters: Test various obfuscation techniques to bypass Web Application Firewalls (WAF) and input filters.
+This includes using mixed case (SeLeCt), concatenation (CONCAT(CHAR(83), CHAR(69), CHAR(76), CHAR(69), CHAR(67), CHAR(84))), and alternate encodings (hex, URL encoding).
+Additionally, using inline comments (/**/) and different character encodings (e.g., %09, %0A) can help bypass simple filters.
+Database Fingerprinting: Determine the type and version of the database to tailor the attack.
+This can be done by sending specific queries that yield different results depending on the DBMS.
+For instance, SELECT version() works on PostgreSQL, while SELECT @@version works on MySQL and MSSQL.
+Pivoting with SQL Injection: Use SQL injection to pivot and exploit other parts of the network.
+Once a database server is compromised, it can be used to gain access to other internal systems.
+This might involve extracting credentials or exploiting trust relationships between systems.